Triad (religion)

 A triad, in a religious context, refers to a grouping of three gods, usually by importance or similar roles.
-A triad of gods were usually not considered to be one in the same being, or different aspects of a single deity as in a Trinity or Triple deity.
+A triad of gods were usually not considered to be one and the same being, or different aspects of a single deity as in a Trinity or Triple deity.

 Triads of three closely associated deities were commonly found throughout the ancient world, and in particular in the religious traditions of Ancient Greece and Egypt.

 List of deity triads

 This part of a 12th-century Swedish tapestry has been interpreted to show, from left to right, the one-eyed Odin, the hammer-wielding Thor and Freyr holding up an ear of corn.